Kadmon Holdings (KDMN) Received its Third Buy in a Row

-After Raymond James and Oppenheimer gave Kadmon Holdings (NASDAQ: KDMN) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Mara Goldstein maintained a Buy rating on Kadmon Holdings today and set a price target of $13.00.
-The company’s shares closed last Monday at $4.36.
+After H.C.
+Wainwright and Oppenheimer gave Kadmon Holdings (NASDAQ: KDMN) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
+Analyst Mara Goldstein maintained a Buy rating on Kadmon Holdings yesterday and set a price target of $13.00.
+The company’s shares closed last Friday at $4.17.

-According to TipRanks.com, Goldstein is a 4-star analyst with an average return of 12.9% and a 43.6% success rate.
+According to TipRanks.com, Goldstein is a 5-star analyst with an average return of 14.6% and a 44.2% success rate.
 Goldstein covers the Healthcare sector, focusing on stocks such as Adaptimmune Therapeutics, Iovance Biotherapeutics, and Corvus Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Kadmon Holdings with a $13.75 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Kadmon Holdings with a $13.75 average price target, representing a 234.5% upside.
+In a report issued on November 30, Oppenheimer also maintained a Buy rating on the stock with a $8.00 price target.

 See today’s analyst top recommended stocks >>